William3Johnson/handbook.status.im/src/finance/getting-paid.md

 Your invoice should include:
    * Your legal name and address as per your agreement.
-   * A unique invoice number.
+   * A unique invoice number (this number should be sequential based on your invoice numbering, if you have any questions, please reach out to the Finance and Accounting team, or your accountant, if you have one).
    * The date the invoice is issued.
    * Payment due date.
    * Status legal entity with which you have the services agreement.